“Mary pleads with Jah-Jah for guidance” by Pamela Mordecai (poem)

 South African photographer Justin Dingwall (born 1983) seeks to depict beauty in difference.
 For his Albus series—Latin for “white” or “bright”—he worked with South African models and activists Thando Hopa and Sanele Junior Xaba, who have albinism.
 Albinism is a hereditary condition that affects melanin production, resulting in little to no pigmentation in the skin, hair, and eyes.
 It is more prevalent in sub-Saharan Africa than in the rest of the world, and people with the condition often face marginalization, discrimination, and even deadly violence.

 In many ways Dingwall’s Albus series, which comprises several dozen photographs, is about metamorphosing perceptions about albinism, subverting the idea that it’s a curse; “by using butterflies my aim was to influence the viewer’s vision to be transformed, allowing them to view albinism in a new light—as something unique and beautiful,” he said.
 But the theme of transformation, of death and rebirth, as portrayed in some of the photos of Xaba, also connects with the narrative of Jesus’s passion, death, and resurrection, the model’s poses evoking traditional Christian imagery.
-(Not to mention how some of the photos of Hopa intentionally reference Mother Mary.)
+(Not to mention how some of the photos of Hopa, not pictured here, intentionally reference Mother Mary.)

 Rhapsody I, II, and III form a passion triptych of sorts, a sequence of three photos that show a male figure, clothed in a loincloth, falling into darkness—and yet, illuminated from above, he looks up toward the light.